 As much as I love going out for a tasty fro-yo, it is so easy to make your own frozen yogurt at home.
 Plus, it can be a great way to use up some ripened summer fruit.

-Since I had an abundance of fresh strawberries, I sliced them up and froze them for later use.
+I had an abundance of fresh strawberries, so I turned half of them into Strawberry Compote with Rose, Mint, And Honey.
+I sliced the rest and froze them for later use.
 Then, of course, the first thing I thought to make was strawberry frozen yogurt.
 So here we are!

 This homemade frozen yogurt recipe takes literally 5 minutes of work!
 And a few tips ensure a delicious, creamy treat that is almost as indulgent as ice cream but far better for you.